kriot/3DJS/README.md

 Using matrices is good idea because it's simply (in comparsion with other methods) and fast.
 We can save now using matrix or load identity to normalize basics.

 ##The user guide
 Standart user interface looks like white rectangle (white canvas).
 Thera may be some lines that are drown by developer's code.
-Standart user interaface doesn't provide any menus and buttons.
+Standart user interface doesn't provide any menus and buttons.
 It'a able to caught your mouse and/or keyboard.
 You have to ask the program developer of any instructions and guides.

 ##The developer guide